-The COVID-19 pandemic has affected many Coloradans.
-Some have lost their jobs and are searching for new opportunities; others want to advance in their current field or change careers completely.
+The COVID-19 pandemic affected many Coloradans.
+Some lost their jobs and searched for new opportunities; others wanted to advance in their current field or change careers completely.

 The CWDC has been and is still involved in the development of other stimulus-related legislation.
 This page will be updated with these bills once they are signed.
 Below, you can view other stimulus-related legislation that is being implemented.

 Stimulus & Policy